xsqu1znt/guirxh.heejin.js/NOTES.md

 > - Huge stability improvements
 > - Optimization improvements
 > - You'll now see an error message when commands fail
+> - Added more filtering options to a few commands

 - `⚙️` **`Quests`**
 > - Much more stable and don't require using a command to update your progress